Also known as:

 Threat Summary:

 Not globally threatened.
-Common in centre of range in SE Queensland and NE New South Wales where large flocks occur.
-Near north and south edges of range it becomes progressively rarer.
+Common in the centre of its range in southeastern Queensland and northeastern New South Wales, where large flocks occur.
+Near the north and south edges of its range, it becomes progressively rarer.

 Range:

-Found in NE Australia from Cooktown, N Queensland south to Illawarra district, E New South Wales.
-Feral Melbourne district, S Victoria.
+Found in eastern Australia from Cooktown, northern Queensland, south to the Illawarra district, eastern New South Wales.
+Feral population in Melbourne district, southern Victoria.

 Habitat:

-Found up to 600m (1968 ft); inhabits coastal Eucalypt woodland and forests, orchards and flowering street trees.
+Found up to 600 m (1968 ft); inhabits coastal Eucalypt woodland and forests, flowering heathlands, Melaleuca swamps, orchards and flowering street trees.

 Wild Diet:

-Diet includes flowers of Banksia, Callistemon, Melaleuca, Tristania, Eucalyptus tereticornis, E. pilularis, E. drepanophylla, C. viminalis and M. quinquenervia.
-Other food plants include Erythrina indica, Schefflera actinophylla, Pithecellobium saman, Grevillea robusta, Banksia serrata, Casuarina, grass trees of Xanthorrhoea and camphor laurel Cinnomomum camphora fruit.
+At least 25 plant species recorded; includes flowers of Banksia, Callistemon, Melaleuca, Tristania, Eucalyptus tereticornis, E. pilularis, E. drepanophylla, C. viminalis and M. quinquenervia.
+Other food plants include Erythrina indica, Schefflera actinophylla, Pithecellobium saman, Grevillea robusta, Banksia serrata, Casuarina, grass trees of Xanthorrhoea and camphor laurel Cinnamomum camphora fruit.
+Will take sorghum crops.

 Ecology and Behaviour: